AgenceBaltazare/vkrz/wp-content/plugins/advanced-database-cleaner-pro/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.7 - 21/01/2022 =
+- Tweak: Enhancing the security of the plugin
+- Tweak: Tested with the latest versions of WP

 = 3.1.6 - 06/10/2020 =
 - Tweak: Cleaning the code by deleting unused blocks of code